Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-valued Convolutional Networks: OFDM Communication System

-OFDM communication system is usually based on physical frame composed by multiple OFDM symbols, as illustrated by an example in Fig. \ref{fig:ofdm:frame}.
-The notations of parameters in a OFDM frame are defined as follows: OFDM symbol contains $N$ subcarriers, where $N$ is the size of IDFT at transmitter.
-Among these $N$ subcarriers, there are total of $G$ guard subcarriers at the center (DC guard band) and edge (edge guard band).
-A OFDM frame contains multiple consecutive OFDM symbols, which is denoted as $F$.
-A resource cell refers to a subcarrier of an OFDM symbol.
-For each OFDM frame, there are $P$ cells allocated as training signals (pilot) known by both transmitter and receiver, and the rest $D$ cells allocated to modulated IQ data.
-Moreover, in time domain, cyclic prefix (CP), which is a copy of a section of time-domain OFDM symbol, is added to the beginning of each OFDM symbol.
-As a result, the total length of time-domain OFDM symbol will be increased from $N$ to $S$.
-These parameters are usually prescribed according to channel characteristics, such as coherence time, coherence bandwidth, and total channel bandwidth.
-Meanwhile, for $m$-ary modulation, each constellation points contains $m$ bits, and there are $2^m$ constellation points.
+OFDM systems typically have a frame structure where {a coherence slot (or ``slot'' for short)} is composed of multiple OFDM symbols, as shown in Fig.~\ref{fig:ofdm:frame}.
+The notations related to the OFDM coherence slot are as follows: an OFDM symbol contains $N$ subcarriers, where $N$ is the size of DFT/IDFT.
+Among the $N$ subcarriers, a total of $G$ nullified guard subcarriers are placed at the center (DC guard band) and the edge (edge guard band).
+A subcarrier in an OFDM symbol is refereed to as a resource element (RE).
+A coherence slot contains $F$ consecutive OFDM symbols, in which $P$ and $D$ REs are allocated to pilot and data, respectively.
+The length of a time-domain full OFDM symbol is $S=N+N_{cp}$ where $N_{cp}$ is the length of CP.
+Under $m$-ary modulation, an IQ sample carries $m$ bits, and the size of the constellation is $2^m$.